Capital District (New York): Cuisine

 The Capital District has been the birthplace of several important foods in American food culture.
 Potato chips were invented by African-American/Native American chef George Crum, at the Moon Lake Lodge's restaurant in Saratoga Springs.
 The club sandwich was also invented in Saratoga Springs, at the Saratoga Club-house, today the Canfield Casino, in 1894.
 Pie à la Mode was first made at the Cambridge Hotel in Cambridge, Washington County in the 1890s.
+Mozzarella sticks with melba (a raspberry sauce) is a popular dish originating from the Capital District, in the Albany area in particular.

 Sturgeon in the Hudson River was once so plentiful that the fish was referred to as "Albany beef".

 Sports

 Since 1988, the Siena College men's basketball team (the Siena Saints) have appeared in six NCAA Tournaments (1989, 1999, 2002, 2008, 2009, and 2010), while their crosstown rivals, the Great Danes of the University at Albany (SUNY) have appeared five times 2006, 2007, 2013, 2014 and 2015.

-Union College won the NCAA Division 1 National Championship in 2014 in men’s college hockey, while its rival, RPI, brought home the title in 1985 and 1954.
+Union College won the NCAA Division 1 National Championship in 2014 in men's college hockey, while its rival, RPI, brought home the title in 1985 and 1954.